-Our friends in the Philippines have been busy furthering their low-interest, community-run rice loan program to benefit an even greater number of their neighbors.
-Even before the onset of the COVID-19 pandemic, community teams were enhancing their programs to benefit more households, and increasing their respective capacities to streamline the process of both acquisition and distribution of rice.
-By the time public health concerns led to government-mandated home-isolation orders for community members, they were prepared to make the necessary adjustments to continue furnishing short-term rice loans to families without interruption.
+Our friends in the Philippines have been busy furthering their low-interest, community-run rice loan program.
+Through this program, they benefit an even greater number of their neighbors.
+Even before the onset of the COVID-19 pandemic, community teams enhanced their programs to benefit more households,.
+Also, increasing their respective capacities will streamline the process of both acquisition and distribution of rice.
+By the time public health concerns led to government-mandated home-isolation orders for community members, they were prepared.
+When the order went into effect, they immediately made the necessary adjustments to continue furnishing short-term rice loans to families without interruption.

-The program works like this: Local community leaders work directly with suppliers to obtain rice at wholesale prices, rather than having to buy it at retail markets at a steep mark-up.
-They negotiate a fair price, and arrange for the bags of rice to be delivered to a central location, accessible by all participating households.
+The program works like this: Local community leaders work directly with suppliers to obtain rice at wholesale prices.
+This is less expensive than having buying it at retail markets at a steep mark-up.
+They negotiate a fair price, and arrange for suppliers to deliver the rice to a central location.
+Doing this makes it accessible by all participating households.

-These households are all members of their respective Community-Based Organizations, or CBOs, meaning they are active, committed members of the team, and contribute to the work underway in a meaningful capacity, as opposed to a situation where a CBO furnishes supplies to anyone who asks, which would not be a sustainable model.
+These households are all members of their respective Community-Based Organizations, or CBOs.
+This means they’re active, committed members of the team, and they contribute to the work underway in a meaningful capacity.
+They use this process, instead of a more traditional one where a CBO furnishes supplies to anyone who asks, which would not be a sustainable model.

 A Heaping Helping

-Once the rice is delivered, it is furnished, bag-by-bag, to families whose level of household income is too low to afford food at market prices.
-Over time, each recipient repays the cost of their food loan into a community-managed fund, which generates growth through loans’ very, very modest interest rates.
-This fund will cover the costs of further rice acquisition, and provide a renewable, sustainable means of food stability for each household.
-As evidence of this, their most recent distribution was the 22nd successful cycle of their rice loan project!
+As soon as suppliers deliver the rice, team members furnish it, bag-by-bag, to low-income households.
+This means that these families couldn’t afford to pay for food at market prices.
+Over time, each recipient repays the cost of their food loan into a community-managed fund.
+The fund then generates growth through each loan’s very, very modest interest rate.
+This fund will cover the costs of further rice acquisition.
+And this, in turn, will provide a renewable, sustainable means of food stability for each household.
+As evidence of this, their most recent distribution became the 22nd successful cycle of their rice loan project!

 The rice loan program is a simple, sustainable system with benefits beyond the dinner table.
-Managing the program equips community members with valuable experience in accounting, accessing resources from outside vendors, and of course, teamwork.
+Managing the program equips community members with valuable experience.
+They become responsible for accounting, accessing resources from outside vendors, and of course, teamwork.

 How to Help

-Rice loans are just one of the myriad ways Outreach partners are overcome the issues they face as individuals and as members of a community.
-Together, our partners are forging a path toward brighter horizons; a future where they define their lives by opportunity, instead of need.
-Outreach donors make it possible — it’s through the trust and generosity of our donors that great stories like this emerge on a regular basis.
+Rice loans are just one of the myriad ways Outreach partners overcome the issues they face.
+These are hardships they deal with as individuals and as members of a community.
+Together, our partners are forging a path toward brighter horizons.
+They work toward future where they define their lives by opportunity, instead of need.
+And Outreach donors make it possible.
+It’s through the trust and generosity of our donors that great stories like this emerge on a regular basis.
 The best part?
 YOU can be a part of it!
 100% of all donations to Outreach go completely and directly to our work in the field.
 Join us today!